jesnor/SSynth/README.md

 # SSynth
-Experimental additive software synthesizer using FFT
+Experimental additive software synthesizer using FFT with Swing GUI